-Russian general knew about mercenary chief’s rebellion plans, U.S. officials say
+Russian General Knew About Mercenary Chief’s Rebellion Plans, U.S. Officials Say

 Surovikin is a respected military leader who helped shore up defenses across the battle lines after Ukraine’s counteroffensive last year, analysts say.
 He was replaced as the top commander in January but retained influence in running war operations and remains popular among the troops.

 American officials also said there are signs that other Russian generals may also have supported Prigozhin’s attempt to change the leadership of the Defense Ministry by force.
-Former U.S. officials said Prigozhin would not have launched his uprising unless he believed that others in positions of power would come to his aid.
+Current and former U.S. officials said Prigozhin would not have launched his uprising unless he believed that others in positions of power would come to his aid.

-If Surovikin were involved in last weekend’s events, it would be the latest sign of the infighting that has characterized Russia’s military leadership since the start of Putin’s war in Ukraine and could signal a wider fracture between supporters of Prigozhin and Putin’s two senior military advisers: Sergei Shoigu, the minister of defense, and Gen. Valery Gerasimov, the chief of general staff.
+If Surovikin was involved in last weekend’s events, it would be the latest sign of the infighting that has characterized Russia’s military leadership since the start of Putin’s war in Ukraine and could signal a wider fracture between supporters of Prigozhin and Putin’s two senior military advisers: Sergei Shoigu, the minister of defense, and Gen. Valery Gerasimov, the chief of general staff.

-But the infighting could also could define the Russian military’s future on the battlefield in Ukraine, as Western-backed troops push a new counteroffensive that is meant to try to win back territory.
+But the infighting could also define the Russian military’s future on the battlefield in Ukraine, as Western-backed troops push a new counteroffensive that is meant to try to win back territory.

 Putin must now decide, officials say, whether he believes that Surovikin helped Prigozhin and how he should respond.